Villelligiulia/The_Library/README.md

 ## Documentation

-For the development of the project a wide rane of documentation and a deep reference to the Django documentation was used.
+For the development of the project a wide range of documentation and a deep reference to the Django documentation was used.

 - Django general documentation:
   - -  (<https://docs.djangoproject.com/en/4.2/>)